 Before joining the University of Strathclyde in 1990, Robert was seconded for a couple of years to IBM UK to advise on the implementation of lean manufacturing methods; in the course of this, he created a successful in-house Masters Programme in Materials Management for IBM UK.
 At Strathclyde, he has developed a popular cross-faculty Masters Programme in Supply Chain Management and was also responsible for the University of Strathclyde joining the SAP University Alliances global programme.
 Robert has led consultancy and knowledge exchange projects for companies as diverse as IBM UK (lean manufacturing methods), Levi Strauss & Co (European manufacturing network), Coats plc (global supply chain management), Diageo (productivity analysis) and SeaTec (analysis of ship operating expenses).

-Over the last decade, Robert’s research has focused on healthcare operations and health systems improvement, sponsored by NHS Scotland and the Scottish Government.
-In this respect, three research projects are of particular interest.
+Over the last decade, Robert’s research has focused on health economics and healthcare operations management & improvement, funded by the Scottish Government, NHS Scotland, NHS England, Cancer Research UK, Pancreatic Cancer UK and others.
+In this respect, three areas of research are of particular interest.
 First, Robert conducted action research in 2010-12 to directly support NHS Greater Glasgow & Clyde in the large-scale automation of medicines distribution, as part of an innovative redesign programme of hospital pharmacy services.
 This constituted the largest automation project (by size and scale of activity) for hospital pharmacy in the UK and, to the knowledge of the robotic system supplier, the integrated system of robots was double the size of any other installation worldwide.
-Second, Robert led a research team in 2014-16 to develop a detailed cost model for the ‘Virtual Fracture Clinic’ pathway, pioneered by the orthopaedic unit at Glasgow Royal Infirmary.
-This innovative patient pathway has attracted significant attention and interest from other hospitals in the UK and worldwide.
-Third, Robert is currently working with clinical staff from the West of Scotland Pancreatic Unit at Glasgow Royal Infirmary on the development of a range of statistical and simulation models to investigate cost-effective approaches for improving outcomes for patients with pancreatic cancer.
+From 2016, the Scottish Government has sponsored a study of the implementation of advanced robotics in a set of community pharmacies across Scotland.

-Since 2003, Robert's research has attracted external grant funding totalling £1,355,015; including £512,064 as Principal Investigator and £842,951 as Co-Investigator.
+Since 2003, Robert's research has attracted external grant funding totalling £1,749,588; including £711,637 as Principal Investigator and £1,037,951 as Co-Investigator.